 Another mystery associated with the Bible's account of the magi is why did these men "from the east" follow the heavenly radiance?

 Their very title gives us a clue.
 Magi is a Persian term for a priestly caste of wise men who specialized in astrology, medicine, and natural science.
 The ancient historian Herodotus says they interpreted dreams and omens and claimed to have the gift of prophecy.
 Such men would naturally have been interested in an unusual heavenly radiance.

-It is also very likely that they would have been familiar with the writings of Daniel who gained great renown as a wise man and interpreter of dreams in the Persian court of Nebuchadnezzar.
+It is also very likely that they would have been familiar with the writings of Daniel who gained great renown as a wise man and interpreter of dreams in the Babylonian court of Nebuchadnezzar.
 If so, they would have known his prophecy of "the seventy weeks of years" which is recorded in Daniel 9:24-27.

 This remarkable prophecy established the general time period of the Messiah's coming by indicating it would be 483 years after a Persian ruler issued an edict to rebuild Jerusalem.
 The magi had probably been counting down the years since the Jews had been sent back from Babylon to rebuild Jerusalem, and they thus knew the general time period when the Messiah would be born.